Division of Drinking Water's Recycled Water Information

 - Adopt regulations for groundwater replenishment using recycled water by June 30, 2014.
 The regulations, which became effective June 18, 2014, are available here.

-- In addition, we are required to (1) adopt regulations regarding surface water augmentation (SWA), a form of indirect potable reuse (IPR), and (2) submit a report to the legislature on the feasibility of developing uniform water recycling criteria for direct potable reuse by December 31, 2016.
+- Submit a report to the legislature on the feasibility of developing uniform water recycling criteria for direct potable reuse by December 31, 2016.

 - To assist in these activities, we've appointed an Advisory Group and an Expert Panel.

 - The Report to Legislature was submitted on December 29, 2016.
 A copy of the Report and more information are available here.

 - Adopt regulations for the raw water augmentation form of direct potable reuse by December 31, 2023.
 Information on the status of regulation adoption at the direct potable reuse webpage.